datavaluepeople/airflow-k8-infra/azure/README.md

 If you want to create a static IP for the web app:
 `./azure/scripts/loadbalancer-init.sh`
 You will then need to update the `loadBalancerIP` of the `web.service` with the created IP.
 If you don't do this the IP can often change.
+You will also need to update the credentials so that k8 has access to the loadbalancer.
+Run: `./azure/scripts/credentials-update.sh`. !!
+Currently this script will error you will need to run the command by hand that is printed by the script.

 To delete: `./azure/scripts/cleanup.sh`